What to expect when we investigate

 Once the investigation is complete, the investigator will write a report and put together a file of evidence.
 The evidence that we gather during the investigation will help us decide if we need to hold a hearing.

-The investigator sends the evidence to the nurse or midwife and their professional representative if they have one.
-At this stage, by law, we have to give the nurse or midwife 28 days to comment on our findings and the evidence we have gathered.
+The investigator sends the evidence to the nurse, midwife or nursing associate and their professional representative if they have one.
+At this stage, by law, we have to give the nurse, midwife or nursing associate 28 days to comment on our findings and the evidence we have gathered.

 After 28 days, two case examiners will examine the report, evidence and any comments we receive and decide what happens next.